dorgelesw/asynchronous-process-app/README.md

 ```
 ### 2.2.
 Async request
 Spring web MVC uses [asynchronous processing](https://docs.spring.io/spring-framework/docs/5.2.7.RELEASE/spring-framework-reference/web.html#mvc-ann-async-processing) support provided by `Servlet 3.1+` which allows processing an HTTP request in another thread than the request receiver thread.
+Controller can use:
-Controller can use `DeferredResult` and `Callable` for a single asynchronous return value or `HTTP Streaming` return type for multiple asynchronous values or return `reactive types` for response handling waiting by reactive clients.
+* `DeferredResult` and `Callable` for a single asynchronous return value or
+* `HTTP Streaming` return type for multiple asynchronous values or
+* `Reactive types` for response handling waiting by reactive clients.

 #### 2.2.1.
 DeferredResult and Callable
 The both concepts make a Java web application scalability (Servlet API Thread Pool)